learnpixelart/pixelart/goblins/README.md

 # Goblins & Lil' Goblins (Pixel Monster Avatars)

-goblins - generate your own 24×24 goblins or 20×20 lil' goblins (pixel) monster avatars images (off chain) from text attributes (via built-in spritesheets); incl.
+Yes, you can!
+Generate your own 24×24 goblins or 20×20 lil' goblins (pixel) monster avatars images (off chain) from text attributes (via built-in spritesheets); incl.
 2x/4x/8x zoom for bigger sizes and more